ghostmonk17/Counting_number_of_People_in_Elevator/README.md

-# Counting Number of People in Elevator

-Elevator Occupancy Counter Using ESP-32
+#Elevator Occupancy Counter Using ESP-32

-•This project addresses a common inconvenience faced by users waiting for elevators, where the elevator often arrives already full, leading to wasted time.

-•To solve this problem, I developed a system using the ESP-32 microcontroller to count the number of people inside the elevator.
- The system displays the real-time occupancy count on a screen located in the waiting lobby.

-•This allows users to make informed decisions about whether to wait or consider alternative options, ultimately improving efficiency and reducing frustration.
+Elevator congestion is a frequent challenge in high-traffic buildings(like colleges, offices etc) , where users often find elevators arriving fully occupied, leading to unnecessary delays and frustration.
+To tackle this issue, I have developed an advanced Elevator Occupancy Counter system using the ESP-32 microcontroller.
+This system provides real-time monitoring and reporting of elevator capacity.

+The ESP-32-based solution uses sensors to accurately count the number of people entering and exiting the elevator.
+The data is processed in real-time and displayed on a screen in the elevator lobby, allowing waiting users to assess the current occupancy levels.
+This enables them to decide whether to board the elevator or opt for another one, significantly improving the flow and efficiency of elevator usage.

+By offering immediate visibility into elevator capacity, the system optimizes the user experience, reducing wait times, preventing overcrowding, and promoting smarter decision-making during peak hours.
+Designed with scalability in mind, the system can be easily integrated into both new and existing elevator infrastructures, offering a flexible solution to enhance vertical transportation in modern buildings.